 Deception #6 – It’s All Just Physics

-Epicurus’s “atomism” introduces the next deception, the suggestion that the “laws” of Physics are sufficient to explain all events.
-But Physics cannot even explain why a car stops at a red light.
-Between the red light hitting the driver’s eyes and his foot pressing the brake pedal, you’ll find the biological motivation to survive, thrive, and reproduce, and the rational calculation that the best way to do this is to stop at the light.
+Epicurus’s “atomism” introduces the next deceptive suggestion: that the “laws” of physics are sufficient to explain all events.
+But the laws of physics cannot even explain simple things like why a car stops at a red light.
+Between the red light hitting the driver’s eyes and his foot pressing the brake pedal, you’ll find the biological motivation to survive and the rational calculation that the best way to do this is to stop at the light.

-For the sake of determinism, we will assume that each is perfectly reliable in its own domain, and that every event that ever happens is the necessary result of some specific combination of physical, biological, and/or rational causation.
+For the sake of determinism, we will assume that each of the three causal mechanisms is perfectly reliable in its own domain.
+And that every event that ever happens is the necessary result of some specific combination of physical, biological, and/or rational causation.
 The car’s driver, in our example, is a living organism motivated to survive.
-The intelligent species has created traffic laws to make driving automobiles safer.
+The intelligent species has created traffic laws to make driving safer.
 The driver calculates that things will turn out best if he stops at the red light, so he applies the brakes.
 That explains why the car stopped at the light.

 Deception #7 – The Solution is Indeterminism

 In modern times, the Epicurean notion of atoms subject to “indeterministic swerves” is mirrored in the suggestion of quantum indeterminacy.
 Unfortunately, causal indeterminism, if it exists anywhere, reduces our ability to understand, predict, and control the event, because the event has no reliable cause (if the cause is reliable, then the event is deterministic).
 Ironically, causal indeterminism does not increase our freedom at all, but instead reduces it, by limiting our ability to control events.